psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall verify that the authorization response was not tampered using ID Token as the detached signature
 1. shall send all parameters inside the authorization request's signed request object
 1. shall additionally send duplicates of the `response_type`, `client_id`, and `scope` parameters/values using the OAuth 2.0 request syntax as required by the OAuth and OpenID Connect specifications
+1. shall send the `aud` claim in the request object as the OP's Issuer Identifier URL
 1. shall send an `exp` claim in the request object that has a lifetime of no longer than 60 minutes

 To verify that the authorization response was not tampered using ID Token as the detached signature, the client shall verify that `s_hash` value